tsduck/tsduck/src/doc/building.md

 Once the RIST library is installed (with its development package), rebuilding TSDuck automatically includes RIST support.

+## Building with specific debug capabilities {#builddebug}

+The following additional `make` variables can be defined to enable specific debug capabilities:

+- `DEBUG` : Compile with debug information and no optimization.
+- `GPROF` : Compile with code profiling using `gprof`.
+- `GCOV`  : Compile with code coverage using `gcov`.
+- `ASAN`  : Compile with code sanitizing using AddressSanitizer with default optimization.
+- `UBSAN` : Compile with code sanitizing using UndefinedBehaviorSanitizer with default optimization.

 ## Building the TSDuck installation packages {#buildinst}

 Execute the command `make installer` at top level to build all packages.